codebearsteam/daily-log/assets/blog_post_2.md

 #### Code review

 Obviously every PR resulted with some corrections and suggestions to improve our code.
 The beauty of the code review is that it always comes with explanations!
 We learn a lot just from everyone's comments.
-Again, you just gotta love the diaspora community that understands our state (beginners), reviews our code accordingly and helps us with the fixes.
+Again, you just gotta love the diaspora\* community that understands our state (beginners), reviews our code accordingly and helps us with the fixes.

-#### Eat ice scream
+#### Eat ice cream

 while celebrating merged PR.